Theta-Limited/OpenAthenaIOS/README.md

 # OpenAthena™ for iOS
 OpenAthena for iOS

-(This software is currently in alpha.)
+(This software is currently in beta.)

 An iOS port of the [OpenAthena project](http://OpenAthena.com)